PynPoint/PynPoint/docs/examples.rst

    :width: 60%
    :align: center

-15. Now we stack every 100 images to lower the computation time with the PSF subtraction:
+15. Now we stack every 100 images to lower the computation time during the PSF subtraction:

 .. code-block:: python